doombubbles/IndustrialFarmer/TempleSacrificeHelper/README.md

 Now also adds a display for upgrading to a Paragon Tower for what degree it will be.

-Also includes mod settings for allowing Paragons in Sandbox mode, Unlimited 5th tiers in Sandbox mode, Vengeful Temples in sandbox mode, and non-fully sacrificed Vengeful Temples, alongside making the Paragon sacrifice weights fully configurable.
+Also allows making the Paragon sacrifice weights fully configurable.

 ## Original